King’s Chapel offers a variety of programs and tours for private and larger groups.

 Bells and Bones Dive into history by exploring two behind-the-scenes locations at King's Chapel.
 In our signature program, visits descend beneath the church to visit our 18th century crypt, learning more about burial practices and notable occupants of our tombs.
 Visitors then climb the bell tower to visit the church bell, cast in 1816 by Revere and Sons.
 Group tours may select a custom introduction to their Bells and Bones Tour: King's Chapel and Unitarian Christianity, Art and Architecture, or Revolutionary King's Chapel.
 Group rate: $6 per person Recommended for ages 10+ Curriculum Standards met by this program available HERE!

-Revolutionary King’s Chapel King’s Chapel invites guest to experience our rich history as the only predominantly loyalist site on the Freedom Trail.
+Revolutionary King’s Chapel King’s Chapel invites guest to experience our rich history as one of the only predominantly loyalist sites on the Freedom Trail.
 This guided experience through our sanctuary educates guests of all ages on the establishment of the Anglican Church in Boston and the religious, social, and political tensions of Colonial America.
-Using stories from our sanctuary, educators help reconstruct the loyalist experience in Boston, with a specific focus on how the King’s Chapel weathered the split of Patriot and Loyalist church members and contributed to the Revolution.
-Group rate: $3 per person Great for all ages!
+Using stories from our sanctuary, educators help reconstruct the colonial experience in Boston, with a specific focus on how the King’s Chapel weathered the split of Patriot and Loyalist church members and contributed to the Revolution.
+Group rate: $4 per person Great for all ages!
 Curriculum Standards met by this program available HERE!